uncertainty-toolbox/uncertainty-toolbox/CONTRIBUTING.md

 # Contributing

-We welcome and greaty appreciate contributions from the community!
+We welcome and greatly appreciate contributions from the community!
 You can help make the Uncertainty Toolbox even better by either

 1. [Creating a PR](#create-a-pr) to fix a bug or add functionality.